Tugba-Ceren/Ceren-sPortfolio/README.md

-This portfolio belongs to Tugba Ceren Turhan and this portdolio made by using HTML,CSS,JavaScript.
+This portfolio belongs to Tugba Ceren Turhan and this portfolio made by using HTML,CSS,JavaScript.